Torrencem/technetium/README.md

 Since the project is still very young, all suggestions are welcome!
 A contributing guide with notes on internals and other considerations is to come.

+## Installation

+To install, setup cargo and rust, and then use the command ``cargo install --path .`` in the main directory to install the ``tech`` binary.
+You can also copy the ``scripts/tcmake`` script into your path to be able to use the ``tcmake`` command (relies on ``tech``).

 ## Features

-* Inline shell statements with very practical integration, and super-intuitive child process first-class objects via `sh`
+* Inline shell statements with very practical integration, and super-intuitive child process first class objects via `sh`

-* Super-simple syntax.
+* Super simple syntax.
 A familiar, non-controversial syntax that plays nice with expectations

-* A set of ever-convenient and always-expanding utility functions (for example, `os()` will return the current operating system as a string) and dead-easy conversion functions
+* A set of convenient and expanding utility functions (for example, `os()` will return the current operating system as a string) and easy conversion functions

-* UTF-8 by default, with sensible character types that play nicely with strings
+* UTF-8 by default, with a sensible character type that plays nicely with encoded strings

 ## Examples